Asmaathabet/Image-Slider/README.md

 # Image-Slider
-Image Slider by using HTML &amp; CSS .
+Image Slider by using HTML &amp; CSS &amp; JS.

 <p>you can also find the code and preview on <a href="https://codepen.io/asmaathabet/pen/oOEVpp">Image Slider on codepen </a></p>